longlonger2022/Disk-Squeezer/README.md

 ### Disk-Squeezer 1.5
 - Convert to a 64-bit program.
-- Support dual switching of Chinese Simplified Chinese and English.
+- Support dual switching of Simplified Chinese and English.
 - Added the "About" option.

 ### Disk-Squeezer 2.0-Alpha